KotatsuApp/Kotatsu-Nightly/README.md

 * Search manga by name, genres, and more filters
 * Reading history and bookmarks
 * Favorites organized by user-defined categories
 * Downloading manga and reading it offline.
-Third-party CBZ archives also supported
+Third-party CBZ archives also supported!
-* Tablet-optimized Material You UI
+* Tablet-optimized Material UI
 * Standard and Webtoon-optimized customizable reader
 * Notifications about new chapters with updates feed
 * Integration with manga tracking services: Shikimori, AniList, MyAnimeList, Kitsu